PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 The integers in each level represents the begin and end (not inclusive) offset of a sequence **in the underlying tensor**, let's call this format the **absolute-offset LoD** for clear.

-The relative-offset LoD can fast retrive any sequence, but fails to represent empty sequences, for example, a two-level LoD is as follows
+The relative-offset LoD can fast retrieve any sequence but fails to represent empty sequences, for example, a two-level LoD is as follows
 ```python
 [[0, 3, 9]
  [0, 2, 3, 3, 3, 9]]